shiehm/integrated_project_1/README.md

 The dataset contains the abbreviation ESRB.
 The Entertainment Software Rating Board evaluates a game's content and assigns an age rating such as Teen or Mature.

 **Data Cleaning**
 - What to do with NaNs?
-Decided to keep them rather than average,
+Decided to keep them rather than average, due to bias from averaging across categories
-- Slimmed down
+- Slimmed down to post 2000 games in post_2000_df for most analyses
+- Didn't fill in missing year_of_release, not much sales impact
+- Some minor edits (i.e. game with wrong year)

 **Initial Observations:**
 - There are many missing critic and user scores, figure out what to do with them